gemseo/gemseo/docs/index.md

 <section class="gh-intro">
   <div>
     <img class="gh-logo" src="assets/images/gemseo/gemseo_logo_transparent.svg" alt="GEMSEO" />
     <p class="gh-intro__text">GEMSEO is an open-source Python library designed for use in multidisciplinary studies.
 It stands for Generic Engine for Multidisciplinary Scenarios, Exploration and Optimization.
-This documentation contains tutorials, explanations, how-to guides, and references.
+This documentation contains <a href="documentation_structure/">tutorials, explanations, how-to guides, and references</a>.
 Looking for plugins, blog posts and advice on contributing?
 You will find those on <a href="https://gemseo.org" target="_blank" rel="noopener">gemseo.org</a>.</p>
     <a class="gh-intro__btn" href="changelog/">Changelog</a>
   </div>
   <div class="gh-card">